Skip to main content

 • Adult female from 19in (48cm) at the withers

 If your dog is larger than this height, then they still may not be an XL Bully.
-You need to look at all the other elements of the definition.
+Check against the remaining criteria to see if your dog has the features of an XL Bully type.

 What happens if I potentially own an XL Bully?